 John Shutt’s weird λ-calculus-based approaches to superunification:

-I bet Hackernews weighs in over-enthusiastically on this.
+I bet Hackernews weighs in enthusiastically on this.

 Especially string rewriting but you can do almost-anything rewriting.

 - Rewriting home page